moulie415/sliding_underline_menu/README.md

 # sliding_underline_menu
-simple underline menu that uses css and jQuery
+simple underline menu slider that uses css and jQuery

 See it in action here: